devfile/devfile-web/libs/docs/src/docs/2.2.0/create-devfiles-with-templates.md

                 isDefault: true
         ```
     4. Define starter projects
-        - Add a starter project under `starterProjects` which
+        - Add a starter project under `starterProjects`
-        includes at least a `name` and remote location, either
+        including at least a `name` and remote location, either
         `git` or `zip`
         - It is recommended to include a starter project
         description